Shakespeare

 Current mission

-Stake your name →What does the Shakespeare name mean?
+Help rebuild the Shakespeare clan →What does the Shakespeare name mean?

 Occupational nickname or showman's by-name.
-In Stratford registers the same household can appear as Shakespere, Shaxper and Shakespeare within a generation — spellings were not yet fixed.
+In Stratford registers the same household can appear as Shakespere, Shaxper and Shakespeare within a generation, spellings were not yet fixed.
 One reading links the second element to spear-work in militia display or stage combat; another treats the first syllable as scribal drift around French or Middle English forms related to shaking or brandishing (specialists disagree).
 Documentary fact is simpler: in Warwickshire the name was ordinary trade-town currency long before the playwright.
 John Shakespeare, glover, whittawer and burgess, had a son who would eclipse every other bearer.

 The history of Shakespeare

 William Shakespeare was baptised at Holy Trinity, Stratford-upon-Avon, on 26 April 1564, eldest surviving child of John Shakespeare and Mary Arden.
-He married Anne Hathaway — likely in 1582, certainly by the birth of Susanna in May 1583 — and in February 1585 the twins Hamnet and Judith arrived.
+He married Anne Hathaway, likely in 1582, certainly by the birth of Susanna in May 1583, and in February 1585 the twins Hamnet and Judith arrived.
 The household mixed glove-making, tenant farming and minor municipal office: prosperous enough to matter locally, far from a great estate.

 Hamnet died in August 1596, aged eleven.
 Folklore sometimes ties that loss to Hamlet, but no parish record or early manuscript supports the link; it stays a plausible emotional echo, not evidence.
 Susanna married the physician John Hall; their daughter Elizabeth married twice and died in 1670 without children who carried the surname forward.
 Judith wed Thomas Quiney in February 1616; three sons were born and buried in infancy between that spring and the next winter, while their grandfather lay dying.
-Patrilineal descent from the man who wrote the plays therefore runs out in the seventeenth century — a limit genealogists repeat whenever marketing claims a 'direct line'.
+Patrilineal descent from the man who wrote the plays therefore runs out in the seventeenth century, a limit genealogists repeat whenever marketing claims a 'direct line'.

 William's sister Joan married William Hart the saddler; Hart branches stayed in Stratford across later centuries.
 Those descendants are kin to the playwright's blood, but they bear other surnames.
 Daughters of the wider Arden and Shakespeare circle marry into ordinary English names: cousinage becomes a braid of marriages and degrees, not a straight torch from King Lear.

-Anyone called Shakespeare today almost certainly inherits the same medieval nickname pool — spear service, muster display, perhaps rough theatre — as John's neighbours, rather than provable Y-line descent from the poet.
+Anyone called Shakespeare today almost certainly inherits the same medieval nickname pool, spear service, muster display, perhaps rough theatre, as John's neighbours, rather than provable Y-line descent from the poet.
 Fame fixed one spelling in print; it did not multiply one Y-chromosome.
 Surname and DNA studies show the same pattern across celebrated names: a famous word can still hide many unrelated genetic streams.

 After Stratford, London playing-houses, patronage, the 1623 First Folio and four centuries of reprinting bound the name to English letters.
 The map of reputation is global; the map of birth stays a Warwickshire churchyard tourists still walk.